From San Jose to Minneapolis

 Windows in the Robie House.
 Frank Wolfe was inspired by Wright's use of art glass.

-The best-known of Wolfe’s Prairie designs is the house built for Peter and Blanche Col in Hanchett Park.
-There are a few variations on this residence in the San Jose area, all built within a couple years of each other.
-The Caputo House and Burke House have very close floorplans.
-All three were built by Peter Jorgensen.
+The best-known of Wolfe’s Prairie designs is the house built for Peter and Blanche Col in San Jose's Hanchett Park neighborhood.
+There are several variations on this residence in the San Jose area.

 One of the things that makes the Col House and its counterparts so striking is their broad facades and the amount of land they occupy.
 These are one-story residences with a huge footprint; each is over 2500 square feet and with their frontage, they require more land than the typical house.
-Many of the large Wolfe houses were built outside the historic neighborhoods, and because of that, they weren't protected from developers who demolished them later.
-Naglee Park, Hanchett Park, and Palm Haven were planned neighborhoods with limited lot sizes, so double lots were the exception.
-Wolfe & Wolfe built a number of smaller Prairie homes that sat sideways on a lot within neighborhoods like Palm Haven and Naglee Park.
+Some of them were built in what were then country settings; those in the residential neighborhoods requred double or even triple lots.
+San Jose's Naglee Park, Hanchett Park, and Palm Haven were planned neighborhoods with limited lot sizes.
+Wolfe & Wolfe built a number of smaller Prairie homes that sat sideways on narrower lot within these neighborhoods.

 Click here for an extensive list of Prairies in San Jose.